Is a TEFL worth the money? Will a TEFL help me get a job in Japan? What is the Best TEFL for Me?

 Who are the Native English Speakers?

-It is completely normal for English teaching job adverts in Japan to explicitly write that only native English speaker applicants from a specific list of countries will be considered.
-Usually this list is something like the following: The USA, the UK, New Zealand, Australia, and often South Africa.
-As you may know there are many more native English speaking countries in the world like Jamaica, Trinidad & Tobago.
+It is completely normal for English teaching job adverts in Japan to explicitly write that only native English speaker applicants from a specific list of countries will be considered (even though this is technically illegal in Japan as it is discriminatory).
+Usually this list is something like the following: The USA, the UK, New Zealand, Australia, Canada and sometimes South Africa.
+As you may know there are many more native English speaking countries in the world like Jamaica or the Philippines.

 Non-native Speakers of English